TL;DR

 The task

-You are about to hire a logo designer — or already paid one — and you need to give them more than “minimalist but warm.”
-Six directions in front of a designer is worth ten meetings.
-AI is the cheapest way to widen the search before committing to one direction.
-The goal is not to ship the AI logo; it is to bring a designer a brief made of real visual references, not adjectives.
+You are about to hire a logo designer, or you already paid one, and “minimalist but warm” is not a brief.
+Six concrete directions in front of a designer beats ten meetings.
+AI is the cheapest way to widen the search before you commit.
+The goal is not to ship an AI logo; it is to hand a designer a brief built from real visual references — an icon idea, a named type pairing, a mood — instead of adjectives.

-AI is great at proposing icon concepts, suggesting type pairings, and writing image prompts that produce on-brand exploratory marks.
-It is poor at delivering a final logo: it cannot do vector clean-up, optical adjustment, accessibility checks, or trademark search.
+AI is strong at proposing icon concepts, suggesting type pairings, and writing image prompts that produce on-brand exploratory marks.
+It is weak at delivering a final logo: it cannot do clean vector paths, optical kerning, contrast and accessibility checks, or a trademark search.
+As of June 2026, even the best image models still struggle with complex typography — Midjourney’s own guidance is that you finish text in Illustrator or Canva, not in the generator.
 Use AI to explore; pay a designer to commit.

 What to feed the AI

-- Brand name + one-line meaning (“Maple = neighbourhood-scale software”)
+- Brand name plus a one-line meaning (“Maple = neighbourhood-scale software”)

 - Mood words (calm, confident, playful, technical)

-- Where the logo will live most: app icon, web favicon, packaging, signage
+- Where the logo lives most: app icon, web favicon, packaging, signage

 - Whether you want a wordmark, a mark, or a combination